Dallinger/Dallinger/docs/source/networks.rst

 Dallinger models.
 If they are not stored, any calculations that rely on them have to be performed at initialization time.
 Once they are stored, they can be used in any part of the network code, like in the `add_node` method.

+In the code above, we use `repr` when storing the property value.
+This is because Dallinger custom properties are all of the text type, so even if a custom property represents a number, it has to be stored as a string.
+If the property is a string to begin with, it's not necessary to convert it.